 Aside from that, all social media platforms compress images, so by the time they’re visible online, the image quality has been wrecked.

 Even worse – bigger images (i.e. the ones that are high in megapixels and therefore memory) are compressed even more.

 And it’s not just social media.
 If you upload images to a website, you have to:

-- Size the image for online use (I size images to 800 pixels on the longest side)
+- Size the image for online use (I size images on export from Lightroom to 1,200 pixels on the longest side)

 - Compress images so that they don’t slow down the site

-Now, because higher megapixel cameras capture more detail, even though my website images are mainly 800 pixels on the longest side, my Nikon D810 (36.3 MP) images are far bigger in terms of memory than my old D700 (12.1 MP) or D300 (12.3 MP).
+Now, because higher megapixel cameras capture more detail, even though my website images are mainly 1,200 pixels on the longest side, my Nikon D810 (36.3 MP) images are far bigger in terms of memory than my old D700 (12.1 MP) or D300 (12.3 MP) cameras.